 Nightclub Two Step was developed by a Buddy Schwimmer, a dance studio owner, dancer, promoter that was part of the Golden State Teachers Association in Southern California.
 The nightclub two step has evolved over the years and can be done starting with a rock step on counts 1&, followed by a side step on count 2 or some start with the side step on count one.
 A slow dance or nightclub two step is a great choice for a sensual, slow wedding first dance.

 The Foxtrot dance is a smooth, progressive dance that moves around the dance floor to a 4-beat rhythm with a combination of 6 or 8 beat patterns.
 It is an elegant wedding dance style that is perfect for a larger dance floor and a smooth medium tempo music especially big band style music or some of the contemporary artists like Michael Buble.

 The foxtrot dance developed in the early part of the 20th century from other dance genres and popularized by Vernon and Irene Castle.
 The foxtrot has continued in its popularity among both social ballroom dancers and dancesport enthusiasts.

 Sing Sing Sing by Louis Prima (Swing dancing)

 Swing dance is a term used to refer to a group of dances that includes the jitterbug, jive, boogie woogie, shag, Lindy hop, Balboa, West and East Coast swing.
-This is a fantastic choice for a wedding first dance if you are looking for an energetic dance genre.
+This is a fantastic choice for a wedding first dance if you are looking for an energetic wedding dance style for your wedding!